-The Group has placed all its sellable fleet management related assets and business into a new subsidiary called Loqus Fleet Limited.
-Our aim is to clarify the performance of our Fleet Management business which will in turn allow the Group to attract & retain strategic investors and personnel.
-Our ability to compete internationally depends on our ability to improving our products faster than our competitors, anticipating industry requirements, developing and launching new products and platforms while pricing our products competitively by constantly reducing setup and monthly costs.
-Our agenda for the next two years is to merge our products into a continuous range of Fleet Management products covering Tracking, Driver Behaviour, Mobile Workforce Management, Field Service Management, Scheduling, Dispatch and Optimisation.
-These products will be cloud based, and based on open web systems to provide the lowest cost, high quality solutions that we are capable of providing.
-Loqus Fleet successfully launched a number of new projects including a tracking system for the municipal police of Rome.
-Importantly renewal and further development of existing customers has been very positive, Artoni in Italy renewed their contract with Loqus and moved to our new HTML5 based dispatching platform.
-Geopost/DPD, one of the most important delivery companies in the UK, have continued to grow their engagement with us with a number of new initiatives as we constantly expand our flagship route, network & organisational optimisation tools.
-In December 2013, the Group was also awarded the re-issue of the VMS (Vessel Monitoring System) tender which will continue to secure recurrent revenues for the next five years.
+Better use of technology and innovation is critical to maintaining the Group's competitive edge and this has been an important driver for enhancing our customer experience.
+Our ability to compete internationally depends on our potential to improving our products faster than our competitors, anticipating industry requirements, developing and launching new products and platforms while pricing our products competitively by constantly reducing setup and monthly costs.
+Our agenda for the next year will continue to focus on merging our products into a continuous range of Fleet Management products covering Tracking, Driver Behaviour, Mobile Workforce Management, Field Service Management, Scheduling, Dispatch and Optimisation.
+These products have now been migrated to cloud based platforms and based on open systems to deliver the lowest cost, highest quality solutions that we are capable of providing.
+Our customers have now moved to our new mobile HTML5 based dispatching platform and we hope that this will help us retain and more importantly increase our client base.